Senior Lecturer BA (Hons) Film & Assistant Head of School for Arts + Media

 In addition to his academic pursuits, he is a musician, multi-instrumentalist and sound ecologist who has been recording, performing and touring around the world for over the last 15 years.
-He also continues to perform in several bands and previously promoted gigs and ran a DIY label in Leeds.
-His professional client work has been featured on the BBC, Channel 4, E4, The Leeds International Film Festival and worked alongside members of the New York Film-Makers' Cooperative.
+He also continues to perform in several bands and previously promoted gigs and ran a DIY label in the Leeds and Bradford area.
+His professional work has been featured on the BBC, Channel 4, E4, The Guardian, The Independent, and Electronic Sounds magazine.
+While his film credits include the Leeds International film festival, Darkrooms film festival in London and collaborating with members of the New York filmmakers coop group.

 Russell Cleave is a Director of Photography and a musician with a specialised interest in DIY culture.
 He is involved in several ongoing underground music projects as well as creating his own independent short films that are heavily influenced by the South West of England.